92GC/ChatGPT-API-CLI/README.md

 ## Running

 1. Run `main.py`.
-2. When inputting your question or prompt, press `Cmd+d` or ensure it ends with a newline followed by `EOF`.
+2. When inputting your question or prompt, ensure it ends with a newline followed by `e`.
 This facilitates handling multi-line inputs in the terminal.

    For instance: Paste your question, press Enter, type `EOF`, and then press Enter again.